polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 1. `create_claim()`: Allow a user to claim the existence of a file with a proof.
 2. `revoke_claim()`: Allow the owner of a claim to revoke their claim.

-Here is what the pallet declaration looks like with these two functions:
+Here is what the pallet declaration looks like with these these two functions:

 ```rust
 // The pallet's dispatchable functions.